raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

     = a while
     ?
 Pasamos un rato juntos : `We spent a while together`

+Hay poco tiempo para hacerlo = There's little time to do it

 el evento duró...
     = the event lasted